imhotep-project/doc-imhotep/source/2-Experiments.md

 ### Atmospheric forcing
 The IMHOTEP ocean simulations are _forced_ by the JRA55 atmoshperic reanalysis.
 JRA55 is the reanalysis that is being widely used for the OMIP exercise.
 It provides a forcing set from 1958 to present time (unlike other datasets such as DF5, the DRAKKAR forcing set, that are unavailable after 2015).
 As any reanalysis, JRA55 has some known biases that should be kept in mind when interpreting the IMHOTEP ocean simulations.
 More on JRA55 [here](https://climatedataguide.ucar.edu/climate-data/jra-55).

-### Other technical details
+### Other technical details (including NEMO namelists and files)

+* __Namelists and documentation about preparing the simulations:__
-An extensive technical doc and details about the NEMO configuration for each simulation have been provided by JM Molines and can be found [here](https://github.com/molines/IMHOTEP/tree/master/eORCA025).
+An extensive technical doc and details about the NEMO configuration for each simulation (including namelists and files) have been provided by JM Molines and can be found [here](https://github.com/molines/IMHOTEP/tree/master/eORCA025).

-We list here some additional specificities about the IMHOTEP configuration:
+Below we list here some additional specificities about the IMHOTEP configuration.

 * __Global integral of freshwater fluxes reset to zero at each time step:__
 Option ‘nn_fwb=1’ switched on in the namelist.
 In order to avoid that the freshxater (FW) forcing induces increase/decrease of the global SSH in the model, the global  integral of the FW fluxes is computed at each time step and  then “reset” to zero by retrieving  an equally-distributed corrective term over the globe.